Educational Consultant, West Hartford Town Historian, and Witness Stones Project Director

 - Students will visit the Tunxis monument in Farmington (or look at images of it) and create a proposal for how it could be updated.

 Place to GO

 Things To DO

-Visit the Connecticut Historical Society to see John Whitman’s account book in person (by appointment only).
+Visit the Connecticut Museum of Culture and History to see John Whitman’s account book in person (by appointment only).

 Visit the Tunxis monument in Farmington and consider how it might be updated.

 Native American Research Subject Guide, Connecticut State Library

 “An Interdependent Colonial World” by Tracey Wilson.
 May 18, 2020.